Algebro-geometrical orientifolds and IR dualities: Algebro-geometrical orientifold and IR dualities

 the equivalence relations are given by

-where $Q_1^a,Q_2^a,Q_3^a$ satisfy \ref{gino1}.
+where $Q_1^a,Q_2^a,Q_3^a$ satisfy (\ref{gino1}).
 Invariant polynomials and relations are given by

-Let us now proceed with the matching between sets \ref{setS} and \ref{setL}.
-Since we have $\Delta P_e=0$ we can not consider all the not extremal $z_i$, indeed we expect that no new points enter in the game.
+Let us now proceed with the matching between sets (\ref{setS}) and (\ref{setL}).
+Since we have $\Delta P_e=0$ we can not consider all the not extremal $z_i$, indeed we expect that no new point enters in the game.
 We note that if we match the first three polynomials of the two sets we get automatically that all other polynomials match, so